Vasectomy in Miami

-If you’re ready to experience the sexual liberation of a vasectomy, the best choice is the non-surgical vasectomy that we perform here at Perito Urology.
+If you’re ready to experience the liberation of a vasectomy, the best choice is the non-surgical vasectomy that we perform here at the Perito Clinic.
 This method is faster, less painful, and less invasive than a traditional vasectomy, with shorter downtime and a lower risk of complication.
-Both functionally and aesthetically speaking, Perito Urology is one of the leading providers of penile and urological men’s health services in the nation.
+Both functionally and aesthetically speaking, the Perito Clinic is one of the leading providers of penile and urological men’s health services in the nation.

-A vasectomy is a simple surgery done in office, hospital, or clinic.
+A vasectomy is a simple surgery that can be performed in an office, hospital, or clinic.
 The small tubes in your scrotum that carry sperm are cut or blocked off, so sperm can’t leave your body and cause pregnancy.
 The procedure is very quick, and you can go home the same day.
 And it’s extremely effective at preventing pregnancy — almost 100%.

 A vasectomy (male sterilization) is a surgical procedure to cut or seal the tubes that carry a man’s sperm to permanently prevent pregnancy.
 We utilize the minimally invasive “No Scalpel” vasectomy technique wherein we incorporate a special set of instruments to minimize trauma.

-It’s usually carried out under local anesthetic, where you’re awake but don’t feel any pain and takes about 15 minutes.
+It’s usually carried out under local anesthetic, where you’re awake but don’t feel any pain.
+The procedure itself takes about 15 minutes.

 In rare cases, you may have a general anesthetic, where you’re asleep during the operation.